Andorra and The Pyrenees

 Itinerary :

-Day Two: Auxerre to Clermont Ferrand 181 Miles
+Day Two: Blois to Clermont Ferrand 181 Miles

-Leaving Auxerre, we head through down France to Clermont Ferrand.
+Leaving Blois, we head down through France to Clermont Ferrand.
 The town is surrounded by a chain of hopefully, dormant volcanoes and is on the Massive Central mountain range (more about this later)

 Clermont Ferrand